 Why are there licenses on everything?

-Mostly so Europe "has permission" to see my stuff on Google.
-(Article 17 bullcrap) This all feels icky and lawyer-y to me.
+Mostly so people in Europe “have my permission” to see my stuff on Google.
+Europe passed some bullcrap called Article 13, which is basically censorship by default for anything posted online without a license.
+Having to add licenses feels icky and lawyer-y to me.
 My projects are just graffiti on the internet and it feels like I just stapled a contract on top of them.
-It's weird.
+It’s weird.
 I mean, I kinda get it.
 Theoretically, it might be good to be super-duper-ultra-deluxe clear about how you prefer people to use your work.
-But a license makes me feel like I'm lording control over scribbles I doodled in a school notebook.
-It's overkill for most things in life.
-I mean what if I, you know... don't care??
-Welp, "Public Domain" is kinda the legal way of saying "who cares!?" and giving up all ownership.
+But a license makes me feel like I’m lording control over scribbles I doodled in a school notebook.
+It’s overkill for most things in life.
+I mean what if I, you know… don’t care??
+Welp, “Public Domain” is kinda the legal way of saying “who cares!?” and giving up all ownership.

 … Okay, I do wanna at least sign my stuff so people know where it comes from, so I picked a “Creative Commons” license for everything.
 (Yes everything, even the website itself.
 Go ahead and copy it to show off your stuff) There’s a bunch of licenses out there but I picked one that’s about as free-ballin’ as I can go without straight-up erasing my name from all my sketches.
 Here’s a good website if you want pick an easy one without hurting your brain.

 … or you could use the Against DRM license.
 I kind of like that one.